-Now of course buying products that we maybe don't need but simply enjoy using isn't inherently bad, but it's becomes a problem, when we are constantly bombarded by messages that this or that product is incredibly effective and we absolutely need it to look good.
-It is also interesting how with time trends change and more and more products appear on the market.
-More doesn't absolutely mean better, especially when it comes down to skincare or makeup.
+Now, of course buying products that we maybe don't need but simply enjoy using isn't inherently bad, but it becomes a problem, when we are constantly bombarded by messages that this or that product is incredibly effective and we absolutely need it to look good.
+It is also interesting how with time trends change and more and more products show up on the market.
+Remember, more doesn't absolutely mean better, especially when it comes down to skincare or makeup.

 Many times we hear that there is a "problem" with us that we never thought about before.
-Naturally we take the majority of our "imperfections" just as it is, without focusing on them Especially if many people have the same ones.
+Naturally we take the majority of our "imperfections" just as it is, without focusing on them, especially if many people have the same ones.
 We don't think we have to change it before we are told it is a problem.
-It probably happened with smile wrinkles and freckles for instance.
-Or some dark spots due to hyperpigmentation are perceived as a problem, while freckles are not.
+It happened with smile wrinkles and freckles for instance.
+Dark spots due to hyperpigmentation are perceived as a problem, while freckles are not.
 You get the point.

 It is important to be mindful about the messages we say "yes" to.
 Does it make me feel better about myself?
 Am I still in peace with myself?
 Do I feel insecure?
 Do I feel incomplete or like I constantly need to buy or try new things to make me feel better about myself?

 If you answered "yes" to some of these questions, the best thing you can do is to abstain from social media and work on your mental health and self-love instead of spending money on something you can't buy - confidence.
-I have given this advice before and I am giving it again.
 Perhaps you are following "wrong" people or pay way too much attention to advertising.
 Maybe you are surrounded by people who constantly bring you down and don't accept you as you are.
-Look around you and notice everything that contributes to your negative thoughts about yourself if you have them.
+Look around and notice everything that contributes to your negative thoughts about yourself if you have them.
 It is not always outside, the main work has to take place in your mind.
 But outside world majorly contributes to your overall perception of yourself.
 Learn to recognize it.